Start Free Pilot

 How the data is labeled

 The machine learning features and labels are assigned by human experts, and the level of needed expertise may vary.
 In the example above, you don't need highly specialized personnel to label the photos.
-However, if you have, say, a set of x-rays and need to train the AI to look for tumors, it's likely you will need clinicians to work as data annotators.
+However, if you have, say, a set of x-rays and need to train the AI to look for tumors, it's likely you will need clinicians to perform data annotation.
 Naturally, due to the human resources necessary, hand-labeling data is much more expensive than gathering raw unlabeled data.

 What Is Labeled and Unlabeled Data in Machine Learning?